Trevodorax/teamaker/README.md

 Start by doing the common instructions.

-Copy `api-teamaker/application-local.example.yml` to `api-teamaker/application-local.yml` and replace with the correct values for you.
+Copy `api-teamaker/src/main/resources/application-local.example.yml` to `api-teamaker/src/main/resources/application-local.yml` and replace with the correct values for you.

 You will have to set your IDE to use this profile instead of the default one.

+Copy the .env to api-teamaker/

 Run docker-compose up in `api-teamaker`.
 It will start the dev db for you.